Diffusal

 The 30-second minimum interval:

-• Prevents gas-based DoS attacks
+• Prevents DoS attacks

 • Limits storage consumption